Updating a Node Pool

 After the data disk space allocation configuration is modified, the modification takes effect only for new nodes.
 The configuration cannot take effect for the existing nodes even if they are reset.

-• Enabled: Data disk encryption safeguards your data.
+- Enabled: Data disk encryption safeguards your data.
 Snapshots generated from encrypted disks and disks created using these snapshots automatically inherit the encryption setting.
-This function is available only in certain regions.
+BMS nodes do not support data disk encryption, and this option is available only in certain regions.
+For details, see the console.

 Adding data disks